 - Depression and Bipolar Support Alliance Life Unlimited feature: you can submit a request to be featured; submissions should focus on what the early indications were of your illness, what you’ve had to overcome, or what you’ve learned about yourself

 - GoodTherapy: personal experience, story must be 500+ words and original work

 - I am 1 in 4: tell your story; prompts are provided to help give you ideas

 - Mental Health Talk: share your story and become one of their Superhero bloggers

-- The Mighty: The Mighty is a very popular site with some amazing content.
-I haven’t felt confident enough to submit an article to them yet, but it is a goal of mine.
+- The Mighty: The Mighty is a very popular site with some amazing content

-- Mind: This UK-based mental health charity gives you the opportunity to share your story on their site, and offers lots of guidance on how to go about it and what to write about.
+- Mind: This UK-based mental health charity gives you the opportunity to share your story on their site in blog or vlog format, and offers lots of guidance on how to go about it and what to write about.

 - National Alliance on Mental Illness (NAMI): share personal stories

 - NoStigmas: share your voice in the fight against stigma